isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

 	   </td>
   </tr>
 </table>
-&ast;Send your queries to Innovate@tech.gov.sg for problem statements requiring capabilities not listed in the above table.
+&ast; Send your queries to Innovate@tech.gov.sg for problem statements requiring capabilities not listed in the above table.

 ### Supported Projects